Calculating the Underused Housing Tax Payable

 If you are an affected owner of a residential property on December 31 of a calendar year, your ownership percentage of the residential property for the calendar year is determined as follows:

-Calculating the tax payable using the taxable value – the general rule
+Calculating the underused housing tax payable using the taxable value – the general rule

-If you are an affected owner of a residential property on December 31 of a calendar year, the general rule for calculating your underused housing tax payable for the residential property for the calendar year is to multiply 1% by the taxable value of the property and then multiply that result by your ownership percentage of the property.
+If you are an affected owner of a residential property on December 31 of a calendar year, the general rule for calculating your UHT payable for the residential property for the calendar year is to multiply 1% by the taxable value of the property and then multiply that result by your ownership percentage of the property for each applicable capacity in which you own the property.

 The taxable value of the residential property for a calendar year is the greater of the following amounts: